kensanata/bitlbee-mastodon/doc/HELP.md

 Usually you'll be providing a local or remote account to follow.
 In the background, Bitlbee will run a search for the account you provided and follow the first match.
 Sometimes there will be nicks in the channel which you are not following, e.g. a nick is automatically added to the channel when a status of theirs mentioning you is shown.

+This only works for accounts known on your instance.
+If you're the first one on your instance, you need to interact with the account such that your instance "imports" the remote account.
+The easiest way to do that is to use the **timeline &lt;@account&gt;** command. this automatically adds the account to your instance if it is missing, and the nick to your channel, making it easy to follow.

 Use **unfollow &lt;nick&gt;** to unfollow a nick.
 Synonyms: **allow**.

 ## block